GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### Get Tokens by Code

-Upon successful login, the login result will return code and state. `GetTokensByCode` uses code and state to retrieve token which can be used to access user claims.
+Upon successful login, the login result will return code and state. `GetTokensByCode` method uses code and state to retrieve token which can be used to access user claims.

 **Parameters:**

 - OxdId: oxd ID from client registration
 - Code: The code from OpenID Connect Provider (OP) Authorization Redirect URL
 - State: The state from OpenID Connect Provider (OP) Authorization Redirect URL
 - ProtectionAccessToken: Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**